Frequently Asked Questions

 How is the payment processed?

-Once you have been notified that your application has been approved, please submit your bill(s) immediately to Bee Mighty.
-The payment process can be slow, so we encourage you to request payment as soon as possible to expedite the process.
+Once you have been notified that your application has been approved, please submit your bill(s) obtain an invoice from your provider and submit immediately to Bee Mighty.
+Bee Mighty pays directly to therapy and/or medical equipment providers.

 Is there an age limit for the children that apply?